gaetansels/windows-server-nerdnest-lab-2/documentation.md

 ![something](images/win_lab2_p2.png)

- Next, we are changing the name and adding the file server to the domain (same process lab-1) :

-![something](images/win_lab3_p2.png)

-Name File server : FS1

 Note: Due to an incorrect DNS configuration, I could not add the file server to the domain.
 The issue was identified by a successful `ping` but a failed `nslookup nerdnest.test` ("non-existent domain").
 The DNS server was set to `192.168.153.254` (pfSense), which does not host the Active Directory DNS zone.
 After changing the DNS to the Domain Controller (`192.168.153.220`), the domain could be resolved and the server successfully joined the domain.

+ Next, we are changing the name and adding the file server to the domain (same process lab-1) :

+![something](images/win_lab3_p2.png)

+Name file server: FS1